QEII Dartford - Thurrock River Crossing Joint Replacement Works

 When and where is this happening?

-Work started on 6 April 2013 and is due to be complete in March 2015.
+The first phase of work started in April 2013 and completed in October 2013.
+The second and final phase began in February 2014 and will be completed in October 2014.
 The QEII Bridge forms part of the Dartford-Thurrock River Crossing, which is a major crossing of the river Thames just outside Greater London.
 The crossing links Dartford, Kent in the south, with Thurrock, Essex in the north.

 Why is this happening and what will it cost?